Rule 6 - Pitching Regulations

 Sec.
 9 WARM-UP PITCHES

 a.
-In the first inning, or when a pitcher replaces another, not more than one minute may be used to deliver not more than three pitches to the catcher or another team member.
+In the first inning, or when a pitcher relieves another, not more than one minute may be used to deliver not more than five pitches to the catcher or another team member.

 b.
 At the start of each subsequent inning, not more than one minute may be used to deliver not more than three pitches to the catcher or another team member.

-- This does not apply if the umpire delays the start, or resumption of play due to substitution, conference, injuries, etc.
+1. This does not apply if the umpire delays the start, or resumption, of play due to substitution, conference, injuries, etc.

 EFFECT – Sec.
-9a-c: For excessive warm-up pitches, a pitcher shall be penalized by awarding a ball to the batter for each pitch in excess as listed in Sec.
-9 a-b.
+9a-b: For excessive warm-up pitches, a pitcher shall be penalized by awarding a ball to the batter for each pitch in excess as listed in Sec.9 a-b.

 e.
 There is no limit to the number of times a player can return to the pitching position provided he has not: